 - It helps to run multiple queries in parallel and a Proper SQL rewrite is recommended.

-6. SQL Sentry from SentryOne for database performance
+6. SQL Sentry from SentryOne

 The SQL Sentry dashboard is sometimes criticized for its classic appearance, but it all depends on what an admin wants, it presents all key SQL components and services in a clever way to help you manage your SQL database instance and ensure its availability.
 It offers two modes- Sample and History to go through various performance metrics.
 One can view performance data in colored graphs and charts to get a quick idea about what is going on.